Emily Ratajkowski Cradles Her New Puppy, Colombo, In Adorable Instagram Photo

 “Welcome to only posting dog content life,” quipped one of Emily’s fans, while another commented with a single word, “Love,” intertwined in between a string of heart emojis.

-All in all, the photo racked up more than 220,000 likes and nearly 950 comments as of this writing.
+All in all, the photo has racked up more than 220,000 likes and nearly 950 comments as of this writing.
 An additional two snapshots of the adorable Colombo were shared by Emily in her Instagram Stories.